The Best Portable AC Units for the apartment are perfect for lowering temperatures in apartments, bedrooms, office cubicles, and personal spaces.

 - The timer gives you much freedom – the conditioner can be turned off when you’re out or set to turn on just before you expect to get home.

-- Energy-efficient design allows you to save energy and makes using the conditioner cheaper in long run.
+- Energy-efficient design allows you to save energy and makes using the conditioner cheaper in the long run.

 - Fresh-air intake or exhaust setting provides ventilation without cooling.